 - A single course can simultaneously count toward one or more Awareness Areas and other AGEC requirements.
-For example, a course in world geography can be used to satisfy [SB] and [G] requirements.
+For example, an approved course in world geography may be used to satisfy [SB] and [G] requirements.
 While multiple requirements can be met with a single course, the credits for that course are only counted one time toward the required minimum total for the AGEC.
-Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC requirement, with the exception of Awareness Areas. - The AGEC-A and AGEC-B require a minimum of 35 credits and the AGEC-S requires a minimum of 36 credits, however, the AGEC credit count within the total credits for a degree may be lower than these minimums if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
-Awareness Areas and MCCCD's Additional Requirements may also be shared with other AGEC Requirements.
+Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC requirement, with the exception of Awareness Areas.
+While multiple requirements can be met with a single course, the credits are only counted one time toward the required minimum for the degree.
+Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC core requirement other than Awareness Areas.
+For example, for AGEC-A and AGEC-B, a single course cannot be used to satisfy both [HU] and [SB], but it could be used to meet [HU] and [C], [G] and/or [H]. - Awareness Areas and MCCCD's Additional Requirements may also be shared with other AGEC Requirements.
 Optimizing credits in this way is often recommended because some programs and universities limit transferable credits at 64.